envoyproxy/ratelimit/README.md

 # Tracing

-Ratelimit supports exporting spans in OLTP format.
+Ratelimit service supports exporting spans in OLTP format.
 See [OpenTelemetry](https://opentelemetry.io/) for more information.

-Theh following environment variables control the tracing feature:
+The following environment variables control the tracing feature:

 1. `TRACING_ENABLED` - Enables the tracing feature.
 Only "true" and "false"(default) are allowed in this field.
 1. `TRACING_EXPORTER_PROTOCOL` - Controls the protocol of exporter in tracing feature.
 Only "http"(default) and "grpc" are allowed in this field.